We provide legal expertise and care for every client. Please contact us to see how we can help you.

 The Chambers are led by Deborah Manning, an experienced refugee and immigration lawyer with over 21 years of experience practising in the refugee and human rights law area.
 Deborah is supported by two employed Barristers, Simon Lamain and Sam Parsons, who work with Deborah in her Central Auckland chambers.

 We are a small team of barristers and law clerks with varying levels of experience and backgrounds.
-As Senior Barrister of the Chambers, Deborah Manning is a lead provider for civil, family and refugee legal aid, with Simon Lamain as a supervised provider for civil.
+As Senior Barrister of the Chambers, Deborah Manning is a lead provider for civil, family and refugee legal aid, with Simon Lamain and Sam Parsons as a supervised provider for civil.

 Deborah graduated from the University of Auckland with a Conjoint Bachelor of Laws (Honours) and Bachelor of Arts Degree.
 Since admission to the Bar in 1999, Deborah has been practising in refugee and immigration law, as well as human rights law including family, civil, employment and criminal law.